bathos/Ecmascript-Sublime/README.md

 ## Scopes

-Once this is solidified I will add examples, at least for the ones that might not otherwise be obvious.
-Right now it’s still likely that some of these will be tweaked.
+Soon I will be adding examples, at least for the less obvious items.
+It goes without saying that only a minority of these will be truly useful to most themers; on the other hand, you get to decide which those are.

+### ‘Official’ Scopes

  - comment.block.es
  - comment.line.es